aetheryx/thesis/doc/builds.typ

 Recall from @both_disks that the locally-attached disk is used for the build output, and the network-attached disk is used to store the source code repository.
 Each of these disks serve specific purposes during a build.
 As the network-attached storage holds the contents of the repository, the source code files in the repository are read so that they can be compiled.
 And as the locally-attached storage holds the build outputs, compiled targets are written to the locally-attached storage, as well as being read from the locally-attached storage when they are consumed as a dependency.

 This experiment compares different configurations of network-attached disks.
 In all three disk configurations, the same locally-attached disks were used to store the build output.
-In order to understand the relevance of both disks, we are able to use the `strace` Linux profiling tool to intercept the low-level system calls made by the build tooling.
+In order to understand the relevance of both disks, we are able to use the `strace` Linux profiling tool to intercept the low-level system calls made by Bazel.
 We can then perform further analysis on the recorded system calls in order to quantify the relevance of each of the disks.

 The following table describes an aggregated comparison of the disk-related system calls made, categorized by the disk type:
 #table(